chalabaj/Snafu/README.md

 During initial checks, SNAFU requires to find **SNAFU_DIR** environment variable (in python this is os.environ['SNAFU_DIR']).
 This variable points to the folder with the **snafu.py** file and **snafu** subfolder containing all the modules.
 The variable is exported in the SNAFUS launcher script and should be modified depending on where you keep the code.
 The same applies for Terachem/MPI which are also exported here.

+SNAFU simulation with TeraChem interface can be launched by:
+</code>launchSNAFU 1 aq-gpu-gtx980 tera </code>

 If the launcher is not used, just export the **SNAFU_DIR** variable:
   <code>
    export SNAFU_DIR="path/to/snafu/dir"